 Before you become a parent you know it all, don’t you?
 I mean, how many times did you look at a parent and think my kid wouldn’t be stropping in the street like that, my kid will eat all their dinner, no fuss from my amazing imaginary children!
 My baby will be in a great routine from early on, oh and they will never, ever sleep in the bed with me.
 Yeah, this was me all over and I’m here to admit it because at the end of the day I had no clue, not one at all.
 I assumed far too much, I had never experienced the type of sleep deprivation that comes with children (only from drunken nights out!).
 I had never had a tiny person rely on me 24/7 and I never had to question every decision I made throughout the day– over and over and over again.
 Continue reading “Why I Was Wrong About Co-Sleeping”

 I thought my first child was a sleep thief but the latest addition to our family really, really doesn’t want me to close my eyes at night!
 Sleep deprivation has suddenly taken on a whole new meaning and I’m living life through blurry-visioned eyes each day.
-We’ve all done and said daft things when we are tired beyond words and here are a few of the classics… Continue reading “21 Signs That You’re A Sleep Deprived Parent”
+We’ve all done and said daft things when we are tired beyond words and here are a few of the classic signs that you’re a sleep deprived parent!
+Continue reading “21 Signs That You’re A Sleep Deprived Parent”

 Do you have a cat or a dog?
 Do you let your dog or cat sleep in your bedroom or on your bed?
 You are certainly not alone, as a survey commissioned by leading pet insurer Animal Friends found that nearly half of owners sleep with their pets.
 My dog has always slept in, or next to my bed and she is now 15 years old.
 I personally have no issue with sharing a bedroom with a pet because I view them as part of the family.